devyansh/wavely/README.md

 It also uses the Azure SDK for Python to connect to Azure Blob Storage.
 ### Azure Blob Storage Connection String

-You can find your Azure Blob Storage connection string in the Azure Portal.
+Azure Blob Storage connection string can be found in the Azure Portal.
 This connection string is required for authentication.

 ## Architecture Diagram
 ```mermaid